rockset/rock-utils/redshift-unload/README.md

-# Unload CSVs from Redshift to Rockset.
+# Load a table from AWS Redshift to Rockset

+## Overview

+This process first dumps the data from your Redshift table to your S3 bucket.
+Then you create a Rockset collection and load data from that S3 bucket.

 ## Edit the configuration file - config.json